10 Tips to De-Stress Your Relationships

-Make regular emotional deposits.
-Validate, encourage, stroke, and appreciate your loved ones at a rate of 5 positives to every negative comment or request.
+- Make regular emotional deposits.
+Validate, encourage, stroke, and appreciate your loved ones at a rate of five positives to every negative comment or request.

-Connect daily with eye contact, attention, and affection and create special opportunities for deeper connection such game night, laughter, walks, vacations, or spending individual time.
+- Connect daily with eye contact, attention, and affection and create special opportunities for deeper connection such as game night, laughter, walks, vacations, or spending individual time.